jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (i) the design wind speeds do not exceed 44 metres per second (calculated using Verification Method B1/VM1); or (ii) the array is located in a wind zone no greater than high (as defined in Acceptable Solution B1/AS1).

+### 28D Roof-mounted solar panel arrays of less than 40 square metres
+Building work in connection with 1 or more solar panel arrays mounted on a roof if— (a) the array does not, or, if there is more than 1 array mounted on the roof, the arrays in total area do not, exceed 40 square metres; and
+  (b) the array is, or, if there is more than 1 array mounted on the roof, the arrays are each, supported by a frame or structure; and
+  (c) the frame or structure is attached to the roof with structural fixings; and (d) either—
+    (i) the design wind speeds do not exceed 44 metres per second (calculated using Verification Method B1/VM1); or (ii) the array is located in a wind zone no greater than high (as defined in Acceptable Solution B1/AS1).

 **Network utility operators or other similar organisations**

 ### 29 Certain structures owned or controlled by network utility operators or other similar organisations